chef/automate/components/docs-chef-io/content/automate/create_amazon_rds.md

 ## Step 3: Create a New Amazon RDS PostgreSQL Instance

-1. Click the **Create database** button in the Amazon RDS dashboard.
+1. Click on **Create database** button in the Amazon RDS dashboard.
 1. On the **Choose a database creation method** page, select the **Standard Create** option.
 1. Under the **Engine options** section, select **PostgreSQL** as the database engine.
 1. Choose **PostgreSQL 13.5-R1**.